The 2025 Status list is live ! View all posts

 Understanding Your Skin Type

-• Dry skin: Characterized by rough, flaky patches and a dull appearance.
+• Rough, flaky patches and a dull appearance characterise dry skin.
 Moisturization is key.

 • Oily skin: Excess sebum production leads to shininess and enlarged pores.
 Oil control is crucial.